RMNO21/Deauther/README.md

 ## ⚠️ Legal Notice

 Users are responsible for ensuring compliance with local laws and regulations.
-The authors assume no liability for misuse or illegal activities.
+I assume no liability for misuse or illegal activities.
+Raman Tondro

 ## ⁉️ Issues